Manav664/Mined_Hackathon/README.md

 The folder Ensemble contains the Jupyter notebook associated with the ensemble networks where the 'AND' function is used as a conjunction approach between the underlying encoders.
 The enseble network consists of a SqueezeUnet, UNet, U-2 Net, and U-2 Net plus.
 For the tests on the 256 images, a standard U-2 Net is proposed, and the obtained segmented images are available at "".

-All the pretrained networks are available at "".
+All the pretrained networks are available at "https://drive.google.com/drive/folders/1CT7rw7tyGVCazT-ij9rAnLCBM7s_o-Ax".

+Video presentation for the same is avaliable at "https://drive.google.com/file/d/191g1C5dR_vzgLjzUJX5XhhnoUbUn-KqE/view?usp=sharing".